-One of the most common foot problems seen by physicians is heel pain.
-Heel pain that occurs in adult patients is most commonly caused by a condition known as plantar fasciitis.
-This condition is sometimes also known as a heel spur.
+One of the most common problems seen by physicians who care for the feet involves pain in the heel.
+Heel or arch pain that occurs in adult patients is most commonly caused by a condition known as plantar fasciitis.
+In the past, this condition may have been referred to as a heel spur.

-Heel pain can also be caused by other factors, such as:
+Heel pain may also be caused by other factors, such as:

-It is important to see an appropriate specialist for heel pain because there are so many things that can cause it.
-The specialist will be able to order the appropriate studies, distinguish between the possibilities, and determine what is causing the heel pain.
+It is important to see the right specialist for heel pain.
+The specialist will be able to obtain the proper history, perform an exam, and order the appropriate tests to determine the cause of your heel pain.

 What causes plantar fasciitis?

-This problem is caused by an inflammation (swelling) of the plantar fascia (a band of tissue/ligament that extends from the heel to the toes) on the bottom of the foot.
+This problem is caused by an inflammation of the plantar fascia (a thin strong band of tissue that extends from the heel to the toes) on the bottom of the foot.
 Several factors contribute to plantar fasciitis.
 These include:

-- having a very high arched foot or a flat foot
+Having a high arched foot or a flat foot

-- wearing non-supportive footwear on hard-to-flat surfaces for prolonged periods of time
+Wearing non-supportive footwear on hard surfaces for prolonged periods of time

 What are the symptoms of plantar fasciitis?

 Symptoms usually include pain on the bottom of the heel.
-The pain is usually worse upon arising in the morning or after sitting for a period of time.
-The pain will generally decrease after a short period of walking.
+Sometimes the pain involves the arch of the foot.
+The pain is usually worse when you get up in the morning or with the initial steps after sitting for a period of time.
+The pain will generally decrease after a short period of walking but may return after prolonged time spent on your feet.
 The pain usually becomes worse over a period of months if not treated.

 How is plantar fasciitis diagnosed?

-Diagnosis is made after the specialist makes a thorough physical examination of the foot, takes note of the history and course of the problem, and orders appropriate diagnostic tests.
-These tests may include X-rays, bone scans, or magnetic resonance imaging (MRI) when needed.
-Occasionally, spurs on the bottom of the heel will be noted on X-rays; this is not usually the source of the pain.
+Diagnosis is made after the specialist takes note of the history and course of the condition and performs a physical examination of the foot.
+At times if other conditions are being considered, additional diagnostic testing may be necessary.
+These tests may include X-rays, bone scans, ultrasound, or magnetic resonance imaging (MRI) when needed.
+Occasionally, bone spurs on the bottom of the heel will be noted on X-rays, but this is not usually felt to be the source of the pain.

 How is plantar fasciitis treated?

-Occasionally, if none of the above solutions work, surgery may be an option.
-In general, any surgery should be avoided until all of the above options have failed.
+Occasionally, if none of the above solutions are effective, casting or surgery may be considered.
+In general, any surgery should be avoided until conservative treatments have been attempted.
+Heel pain can usually be treated conservatively, without surgery.

-In general, heel pain can be treated conservatively without surgical intervention.
-Remember that once pain has been alleviated, you may still need to continue appropriate supportive shoes and stretching exercises to prevent recurrence.
+Remember that once pain has been alleviated, you may still need to continue to wear appropriate supportive shoes and do stretching exercises to prevent recurrence.

 Can't find the health information you’re looking for?